-Prime.
-Everyone makes some progress with love.
-It's built in, part of the natural process of development.
+My prime.
 Kids feel so alive because they're still growing, still developing.
-The question is, where do you stop?
-One measure of that is what time of life someone looks back on as their prime, their peak.
-For some it's childhood, for some high school or college or that first real job out in the world.
+As long as I keep growing I have a certain shine, a liveliness about me.
+The question is, where did I stop developing?
+It's surprisingly easy to find out where someone stopped growing.
+Just ask what period of their life was their favorite.
+What do they look back on as their prime, their peak, the time of their life?
+For some it's childhood, for some high school or college, for others a love affair or that first real job out in the world.
 Whatever it is, that's where they got off the development train.
-I always thought of that in decades: my teens, twenties and so on.
+I always thought of that in terms of decades: my teens twenties thirties etcetera.
 All along the way the current decade has always been my all-time favorite.
-As I come to the end of my sixties, yeah.
-This is the best yet by far.
-I am so looking forward to whatever comes next.
+As I come to the end of my sixties it's clear to me this is the best decade yet.
+I am so looking forward to my seventies.

 I went through a big spasm of nostalgia in 2020.
 My development had stalled, and here comes nostalgia, creeping up to get me.
 But I knew it wasn't right and I wrestled with it.
 I walked to places where nostalgia called out to me, places I used to go dance with my sweetheart.
 We broke up early that year.
 I gave myself desensitization therapy, and I reached out to people in the present the only way I could, on social media.
 Social media offer thin comfort, but it was just what I needed to see me over that hump, and it gave birth to these stories, a few of which originally appeared in an undeveloped form on my profile page.
 I shook off nostalgia, and my development is no longer stalled.